develephant/corona-html5-cookie-plugin/README.md

  - Only tested on Google Chrome at this time.

+ - Reload the browser after setting a cookie to see that it has saved the cookie.

- - You can view the cookie data using the Google Chrome _Developer Tools_ window.
+ - You can also view the cookie data using the Google Chrome _Developer Tools_ window.
 Click the _Application_ tab, and then _Cookies_ (on the left side menu).

+---

 &copy;2018 C. Byerley ([develephant](https://develephant.com))